maxime1992/my-dev.to/blog-posts/the-holy-grail-of-note-taking/the-holy-grail-of-note-taking.md

 If you care about data privacy, this could be a solid way to have your notes in sync across several devices without sharing all your data with a big corp.
 They're also going to be always available, even offline as once the sync is done, your notes are on your device.

-As explained, this is how I do things for now, but I'd be delighted to hear more from you and especially which note-taking app is your favourite and why.
+As explained, this is how I do things for now, but **I'd be delighted to hear more from you and especially which note-taking app is your favourite and why**.
 Who knows, we may all discover the next best app thanks to 1 comment.

 Thanks for reading!